-The City Council will hold a public hearing on proposed text amendments to Saint Paul’s Zoning Code regarding Religious Uses and Accessory Uses on Wednesday January 12, 2022 at 3:30 p.m.
-Please see the December 10 memo to the Planning Commission for more information.
-Comments may be submitted in writing to the City Council via Contact-Council@ci.stpaul.mn.us.
-Questions to City Planner Bill Dermody at 651-266-6617 or Bill.Dermody@ci.stpaul.mn.us.
+The City Council will hold a public hearing on proposed text amendments to Saint Paul’s Zoning Code regarding consent petition requirements for certain zoning applications on Wednesday, July 27, 2022 at 3:30 p.m. in the City Council Chambers, City Hall, Room 300, 15 West Kellogg Boulevard, Saint Paul.
+Please see the June 16, 2022 memo to the Planning Commission for the zoning study and proposed amendments to the zoning code.

 In Saint Paul, most properties must have a certain amount of off-street parking.
 These “minimum parking requirements” have serious impacts on housing affordability, business flexibility, economic development and climate change.
 Updating these requirements was identified for study by the 2040 Comprehensive Plan and a 2018 Planning Commission resolution.
 Additionally, the City’s Climate Action and Resiliency Plan cites reducing off-street parking requirements and encouraging alternative modes of transportation as strategies to reduce greenhouse gases.

 The Hillcrest Master Plan will determine future land uses and a new street network for the 112-acre former golf course on Saint Paul’s East Side.
 In 2019, the Saint Paul City Council approved bonds for the Saint Paul Port Authority to purchase the site.
-The Department of Planning and Economic Development (PED) will lead the master plan process, in collaboration with community members, consultants, and the Port Authority.
-Community engagement throughout the process will outline how to build opportunity and community wealth on the redeveloped Hillcrest site – bringing more housing, jobs, and public amenities.
+The Department of Planning and Economic Development (PED) has lead the master plan process, in collaboration with community members, consultants, and the Port Authority.
+Community engagement throughout the process has outlined how to build opportunity and community wealth on the redeveloped Hillcrest site – bringing more housing, jobs, and public amenities.